How is a Precedent Disregarded

 3. Being misled by reliance on a case of no authority.

-4. Absence of final judgement.
+4. Absence of final judgment.

 5. Decision-based on compromise.